 Then we all sang a song for Nancy Coo using our Plean Scots!

-• If you are happy and you know it do all four
+If you are happy and you know it do a Burl!

-• If you are happy and you know it do all four
+If you are happy and you know it do a Burl!

 Next on to the library which were there was much less singing and dancing yet we had cake!
 Yum!!